-Admittedly, much has been achieved since the founding of the organization, one that remains very confident in its future.
-In recent years, FPFA has managed to grow, especially by improving its services and developing partnerships.
-Moreover, since 2012, FPFA is recognized as the official voice of parents and francophone school councils by Alberta’s Ministry of Education.
-Indeed, this status has had a significant impact on the Federation’s financial well-being as well as its rightful place in francophone education.
+The organization has come a long way since its founding and remains very confident in its future.
+In recent years, the FPFA has been able to grow, in particular by improving its services and by developing partnerships.
+In fact, since 2012, the FPFA has been recognized as the official voice of French-speaking parents and school councils with the Alberta Ministry of Education.

 Subscribe to our French newsletter